 This post is perhaps the exception that proves that rule.
 1951 was the year of the new Standard Types of Locomotive which the newly formed British Railways sought to develop.
 The Railway Magazine carried an article based on a paper by Mr E.S.
 Cox, Executive Officer (Design), Railway Executive, read before the Institution of Locomotive Engineers on 21st March 1951.

-We start this post with a copy of that article.
 British Railways came into being in 1948 and a decision was taken at the time to construct a range of “standard” steam locomotives.
 Cecil Allan states that “in the interests of economy standardisation of new types for the whole country obviously was desirable with dimensions and weight so planned as to give each new type the widest possible range of action”.
 The principal progenitors of the locomotives were:

 - R.A.
 Riddles – Railway Executive member for mechanical engineering